Submit our quick form and get quotes now!

 An office space requires many competing elements to keep things fresh and fun while making sure your staff remains productive.
-If you’re running an office and want to change up the layout or structure, or potentially your company is growing and you're interested in expansion, then you may be thinking about the process of a commercial renovation.
-Office renovations will allow for long term goals to unfold and come into fruition.
+If you’re running an office and want to change up the layout or structure, or your company is potentially growing and you're interested in expanding, then you may be thinking about a commercial renovation.
+Office space renovations will allow for long-term goals to unfold and come to fruition.

-Some office renovation projects can be simple or cosmetic improvements that won’t cost too much.
-In contrast, you may be considering large scale changes that include altering the structure or layout of the space itself.
-In this case, the costs involved will be considerably more.
-In this article, we’re going to go over all the costs involved in any size office renovation as well as some aspects to consider.
+Some office renovation projects can be simple, an aesthetic refresh on a budget.
+In contrast, you may be considering large-scale renovations that include altering the structure or layout of the space itself.
+In that case, the costs involved will be significantly higher.
+In this article, we’re going to go over all the costs involved in an office space renovation, no matter the square footage, as well as some aspects to consider.

-As mentioned, the overall costs of your office renovation will come down to the specifics of what you’re looking to do.
+The overall cost of your office renovation will come down to the specifics of what you’re looking to do.
 With this in mind, it’s important to determine what exactly you’re hoping for by taking on this renovation.
-Before launching this project, answer these vital questions:
+Before jumpstarting this project, answer these vital questions:

-The last one on our list of questions is quite important, as certain renovation costs may be covered by the landlord of the building, including cosmetic fixes, new walls or fixtures and so forth.
+The last question on our list is especially significant, as certain renovation costs may be covered by your landlord, including aesthetic fixes, new walls or fixtures, and so forth.
 If you’re moving into a new space, these costs are generally worked out before you sign the lease.
 Another note to think about is the age of your building.

-If you’re renovating an older building, it’s likely to end up costing more.
-Not to mention you may find things you were not expecting, such as mould or mildew growth, hidden behind walls.
+If you’re renovating an office space in an older building, it’s likely to end up costing more.
+Not to mention you may uncover unexpected factors, such as mould or mildew growth, hidden behind walls.
 Although this may be quite a headache upfront, it’s best to deal with these things as soon as possible.

-Basic lighting will likely cost between $100-$150, though do bear in mind this is per lighting point or fixture.
+Basic lighting will likely cost between $120-$180, though this is per lighting point or fixture.
 More expensive designs or fixtures will come in on the higher end of the scale.

-The cost of flooring will vary greatly and depend on a number of factors including the size of your office as well as the material you choose to work with.
-There are plenty of flooring materials suitable for offices that won’t break the bank and this includes vinyl tile, concrete or certain types of wood.
-Lower end materials will run you between $2-7 per square foot.
-If you’re considering an option that’s environmentally-friendly or on the higher end of the price point, such as hardwood, cork, ceramic or bamboo, these materials might cost up to $10-12 per square foot.
+The cost of flooring varies greatly and depends on several factors including the size of your office as well as the material you choose to work with.
+There are plenty of flooring materials suitable for offices that won’t break the bank, including vinyl tile, concrete, as well as certain types of wood.
+Lower-end materials will run you between $2 and $7 per square foot.
+If you’re considering an option that’s environmentally friendly or on the higher end of the price point, such as hardwood, cork, ceramic, or bamboo, these materials might end up costing you up to $10-15 per square foot.

 For more information on all of the available flooring materials or more specific costs involved, we’d suggest checking out our Flooring Renovation Guide.